Agnishom/lregex/README.md

 This builds upon [prior work](https://dl.acm.org/doi/10.1145/3632934) published in POPL 2024.

-A preliminary version of the contents of this paper is available in Chapter 3 of the [author's thesis](https://agnishom.github.io/assets/pdf/thesis-24-08-08.pdf).

 # Checking Proofs

 To check the proofs, you need Coq 8.19.
 Once you have Coq installed, you can run `make` from the `theories/` directory.
 This will run the proof scripts, and extract the code to `haskell/src/Extracted.hs`.